 Q: What is the proper protocol for exercising your horse after he receives shots?
 Is it OK to work him or should he have the day off?
-When I had to have vaccinations because I was traveling out of the country, my arm was sore.
+When I had to have vaccinations my arm becomes sore.
 Does this happen to horses, too?

 A: Just as with people, horses may have a wide range of reactions after receiving vaccinations.
 The majority of equine vaccines are administered by intramuscular injections, or “shots into the muscle,” on the side of the neck.